swiftlang/swift-evolution/proposals/nnnn-actors.md

     print("Transferring \(amount) from \(accountNumber) to \(other.accountNumber)")

-    // Safe: this operation is the only one that has access to the actor's local
+    // Safe: this operation is the only one that has access to the actor's isolated
     // state right now, and there have not been any suspension points between
     // the place where we checked for sufficient funds and here. balance = balance - amount

-    // Safe: the deposit operation is queued on the `other` actor, at which
+    // Safe: the deposit operation is placed in the `other` actor's mailbox; when
-    // point it will update the other account's balance.
+    // that actor retrieves the operation from its mailbox to execute it, the
-    await other.deposit(amount: amount)
+    // other account's balance will get updated. await other.deposit(amount: amount)
   }
 }